khanij/analyticsVidhya-IndiaML-khanij/README.md

 - Feature enginering(Iterative) to improve the f1-score.

 ## We are documenting the final results here, for quick reference
-- We derive new variables , 'new_deliquency_score' and 'new_credit_score' which are used in the final model. 'new Deliqunecy score' indicates whether loan repayment pattern is improving or not. 'new_credit score' is a average of barrower and co-borrower credit score(if applicable).
+- We derive new variables , 'new_deliquency_score' and 'new_credit_score' which are used in the final model. 'new Deliqunecy score' indicates whether loan repayment pattern is improving or not. 'new_credit score' is average of borrower and co-borrower credit score(if applicable).
 - Our final model consists of the following variables. (f1-score 31.52% on test data) "interest_rate","debt_to_income_ratio", "new_cred_score","new_deliquency_score"